-The REIT may contact a Taxpayer Advocate by calling a toll-free assistance number 1-877-777-4778.
-Persons who have access to TTY/TDD equipment may call 1-800-829-4059 and ask for the Taxpayer Advocate.
-If the REIT prefers, it may write to the Taxpayer Advocate at the IRS office that last contacted the REIT.
+The REIT may contact a Taxpayer Advocate by calling a toll-free number, 1-877-777-4778.
+Persons who have access to TTY/TDD equipment may call 1-800-829-4059 and ask for Taxpayer Advocate assistance.
+If the REIT prefers, it may call, write, or fax the Taxpayer Advocate office in its area.
+See Pub.
+1546, The Taxpayer Advocate Service of the IRS, for a list of addresses and fax numbers.